centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

 8. Follow the instructions you will get via e-mail from the Certificate Authority to validate your purchase.
    If you chose `DNS` or `HTTP File` validation, just follow the instructions that are presented to you in the confirmation screen.

 9. It might take some minutes after validation until the certificate shows up in the client area

+To expedite the validation, the customer may click the `Trigger Validation Check` option in the menu.